cbourke/ComputerScienceII/documents/syllabus-194.md

 Documentation may also be required.

 Homework assignments have a strict due date/time as defined by the CSE server’s system clock.
-All program files must be handed in using CSE’s webhandin as specified in individual assignment handouts.
+All program files must be handed in using webhandin as specified in individual assignment handouts.
 Programs that are even a few seconds past the due date/time will be considered late and you will be locked out of handing anything in after that time.